Me and My Shadow: In film and television

+In a 1929 Vitaphone Varieties short, singer Zelda Santley impersonates Lewis while singing a rendition of the song mashed-up with When My Baby Smiles at Me.

-In the movie Funny Lady, Billy Rose admits to wife Fanny Brice that the shadow in the song was Nicky Arnstein, Fanny's criminal husband before Rose though, in fact, the song was written in 1927, two years before Rose’s marriage to Brice in 1929.
+In the movie Funny Lady, Billy Rose admits to wife Fanny Brice that the shadow in the song was Nicky Arnstein, Fanny's criminal husband before Rose though, in fact, the song was written in 1927, two years before Rose's marriage to Brice in 1929.

 The song is performed in Terry Gilliam's Time Bandits, for Napoleon.
 The dwarves perform it very badly and end up fighting.
-However, Napoleon is actually pleased, as he wants, for entertainment, "little things hitting each other."
+However, Napoleon is actually pleased, as he wants, for entertainment, "little things hitting each other".

-The song was used in an episode of The Dick Van Dyke Show, "The Great Petrie Fortune," in which Van Dyke (playing his own uncle) sings the song on a home movie as part of his will.
+The song was used in an episode of The Dick Van Dyke Show, "The Great Petrie Fortune", in which Dick Van Dyke (playing his own uncle) sings the song on a home movie as part of his will.
 It referred to an old photograph he had had of himself as an infant, with a "shadow" that was actually Abraham Lincoln.

 The song is performed in an episode of Maude, "Maude's Musical", (Season 2, Episode 10), by Beatrice Arthur and Esther Rolle as part of a charity show that Maude is putting together.

 The song was performed by Rip Taylor and Christopher Knight in the final episode of The Brady Bunch Variety Hour.

-The song was performed in an episode of "Gimme a Break!" by Nell Carter and Joey Lawrence.
+The song was performed in the Gimme a Break! episode, "Joey: Part 2" (Season 3, episode 5), by Nell Carter and Joey Lawrence.